// AI_ADVOCATE

 > start anywhere. cancel anytime._

-// THE_PROBLEM
+// THIS_IS_FOR_YOU_IF

 You don't need another tool.
-You need someone in your corner whose only job is making sure the tools you have actually work.
+You need someone in your corner whose only job is making the tools you have actually work.

 // THE_GUIDE